List of Hetalia: Axis Powers characters: New Zealand

 New Zealand (ニュージーランド, Nyū Jīrando) has light brown hair styled in a short curly bob with spiral-shaped ahoges on each side of his head.
 He has England-like bushy eyebrows.
 New Zealand is usually depicted with a cheerful manner and seems to have a good relationship with England.
 New Zealand makes a non-speaking cameo in the Hetalia: The Beautiful World episode "Hetalia of the Dead - First Part," standing behind England, who is seated.
 He has brownish hair with ram-like curls at the sides of his head.
 He wears a yellowish shirt, beige pants, and brown shoes.
 He is noticed for being very good at playing rugby union, which is New Zealand's number one favorite sport.
 He makes his speaking debut in the following episode, "Hetalia of the Dead - Second Part".
 He is voiced by Souma Maeda in Japanese and by Anthony Bowling in English.

 Tonga

 Tonga (トンガ) makes a non-speaking cameo in the Halloween 2011 event dressed as a sheep along with Australia and New Zealand.

 South America

 Ecuador

 Ecuador's (エクアドル, Ekuadoru) design came from a request and was posted on Himaruya's blog.
 He is the first South American nation to receive a design.
 He is an animal lover who owns many alpacas.
 He has tanned skin and wears a bowler type hat and a poncho.
 It is unknown if he will appear in the series.

+Brazil

+Brazil (ブラジル, Burajiru) made his first debut in Hetalia: World☆Stars Chapter 556 during the run of World☆Stars: Gangsta.
+He has tan skin, dark hair and somewhat sharp teeth.
+Himaruya has said Brazil would be optimistic like India and China.